StephEO

 • Google's report "How People Are Using AI Mode in the U.S." says the average AI Mode query is now triple the length of a traditional search query.

-• Follow-up queries have grown more than 40% per month on average, and multimodal interactions account for more than one in six AI Mode searches, with image-input searches up more than 40% month over month.
+• Follow-up queries have grown more than 40% per month on average, and multimodal interactions now make up more than one in 6 AI Mode searches, with image-input searches up over 40% month over month.

-• Planning queries have grown 80% faster than overall AI Mode volume, brainstorming queries 30% faster, and "which" queries 40% faster over six months.
+• Planning queries grew 80% faster than overall AI Mode volume and "which" queries 40% faster over 6 months, showing decision-support use.

-• The author recommends auditing top pages against natural-language prompts, building a follow-up question inventory, and preparing visual assets for multimodal indexing.
+• Audit top pages against natural-language prompts, inventory follow-up questions, and prepare visual assets for multimodal indexing.
+Google reports over 1 billion monthly AI Mode users.

 Technical SEO